edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking.md

 ### Issues with mocking the IHttpClientFactory.CreateClient

-The problem with mocking the IHttpClientFactory.CreateClient is that any configuration that is set for the HttpClient as part of our Startup won't take effect.
-For instance, after calling IServiceCollection.AddHttpClient you can configure properties/behaviour of the HttpClient by following that call with a IHttpClientBuilder.ConfigureHttpClient.
+The problem with mocking the `IHttpClientFactory.CreateClient` is that any configuration that is set for the HttpClient as part of the `Startup` won't take effect.
+For instance, after calling `IServiceCollection.AddHttpClient` you can configure properties/behaviour of the `HttpClient` by following that call with a `IHttpClientBuilder.ConfigureHttpClient`.

-Imagine that you want to configure a base address or a timeout for the HttpClient.
-If we mock the IHttpClientFactory.CreateClient then the call to IHttpClientBuilder.ConfigureHttpClient won't take effect during tests because we aren't using the 'real' IHttpClientFactory.
+Imagine that you want to configure a base address or a timeout for the `HttpClient`.
+If we mock the `IHttpClientFactory.CreateClient` then the call to `IHttpClientBuilder.ConfigureHttpClient` where you define the base address or a timeout won't take effect during tests because we aren't using the 'real' `IHttpClientFactory`.

-As another example, if you use the [Polly library](https://github.com/App-vNext/Polly) to add resilience and transient-fault-handling to the HttpClient then those policies will also not take effect on your tests leaving a gap in testing.
+As another example, if you use the [Polly library](https://github.com/App-vNext/Polly) to add resilience and transient-fault-handling to the `HttpClient` then those policies will also not take effect on your tests leaving a gap in testing.

 ## How to use